LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaResponse.md

 Result htmlResult = ok("<h1>Hello World!</h1>").as("text/html");
 ```

-You can also for the content type on the HTTP response such as:
+You can also set the content type on the HTTP response:

 ```
 public static Result index() {